-We are proud of our education system.
-We are a high performing jurisdiction when it comes to educational outcomes and our schools have set generations of students up for great lives.
-We have a great network of teachers and staff dedicated to ensuring that our young people get the most out of school.
+The ACT is a high performing jurisdiction when it comes to educational outcomes and ACTschools have set generations of students up for great lives.
+The ACT has a great network of teachers and staff dedicated to ensuring that young people get the most out of school.

 High performing education systems have a key thing in common: they make explicit their focus on equity.
 The life circumstances and background of a child showing up to school cannot be allowed to determine whether they will succeed or not.

-We must also acknowledge that some young people require different levels of support to achieve the same outcomes.
+It must also be acknowledged that some young people require different levels of support to achieve the same outcomes.
 It’s not about everyone getting the same; it’s about everyone getting what they need.

 So the key question is around the best ways to pursue equity.

 Improving an education system is a never-ending process, and is informed by listening to our community.
-We invite you to share your experiences, insights and ideas about how we can build on the strengths of our system and tackle some emerging challenges.
 This isn’t just about the big things that are or are not working.
 It’s also about small changes that can improve the school experience.

-So far the Future of Education conversation has included over 4,500 individuals – including our students, parents, teachers, principals and key stakeholder groups.
-We’ve heard from you about how we can make our education system even better and ensure every student leaves school ready for the 21st century and ready to be happy and successful adults.
+The Future of Education conversation has included more than 5,000 individuals – including students, parents, teachers, principals and key stakeholder groups.
+They have shared ideas about how to make the education system even better and ensure every student leaves school ready for the 21st century and ready to be happy and successful adults.

 Tell us what you think

 The Future of Education conversation has heard a lot from school communities and families and it is now time to speak directly to teachers and staff.

 Feedback received will inform the final Future of Education strategy.